WilliamClintC/Geocoding_Task/readme.md

 check if the lat and long match up map quest and google and yelp

-checks on the names match up
+checks if the names match up

+try to edit the adresses a bit more remove the north of blah blah and south of blah blah